foffano/researchlens/README.md

 ![ResearchLens AI](tela.png)
 *(Note: Replace with actual screenshot)*

+## 🔬 Scientific Methodology & System Architecture

+ResearchLens AI employs a systematic, multimodal approach to automated literature analysis, ensuring high fidelity in data extraction and synthesis.
+The system architecture is designed to minimize information loss by processing raw document data directly through large language models (LLMs).

+### 1. Direct Multimodal Processing
+Unlike traditional systems that rely on intermediate OCR (Optical Character Recognition) or text extraction libraries (which often lose formatting, tables, and non-linear text flow), ResearchLens AI utilizes **native multimodal capabilities**.
+*   **Input Handling**: PDF documents are converted into Base64 encoded streams client-side using standard `FileReader` APIs.
+*   **Zero-Loss Ingestion**: The raw PDF binary data is transmitted directly to the Google Gemini model (e.g., `gemini-1.5-flash`) via the `application/pdf` MIME type context.
+This allows the model to "see" the document layout, identifying headers, footnotes, and sidebars essentially as a human reader would.

+### 2. Structured Extraction Protocol
+To ensure scientific rigor and data consistency, the system implements a **Dual-Phase Dynamic Prompting** strategy enforced by a strict JSON schema:

+#### Phase A: Bibliographic Metadata Extraction
+Every document undergoes a mandatory extraction pass for core citation data.
+The model is instructed to identify and normalize:
+*   **Citation Details**: Title, Author list, Publication Year, and DOI/URL.
+*   **Taxonomy Classification**: The system classifies documents into one of 23 predefined academic categories (e.g., *Research articles, Review articles, Clinical Trials, Meta-analyses*), enabling precise filtering and bibliometrics.

+#### Phase B: Targeted Semantic Analysis
+The system performs extraction based on user-defined "Analysis Columns".
+Each column represents a specific research question or data point.
+*   **Prompt Engineering**: Each active column (e.g., "Methods", "Results") generates a specific sub-instruction within the master prompt (e.g., *"Extract the methodology, study design, or datasets used"*).
+*   **Schema Enforcement**: The output is constrained to a rigorous JSON structure defined via the Google GenAI SDK's `responseSchema`.
+This guarantees that fields like "Results" are returned as structured arrays or text strings, eliminating hallucinated formatting and facilitating CSV export.

+### 3. Data Integrity & Persistence
+*   **Atomic Analysis Units**: Each analysis is treated as an atomic transaction.
+Results are watermarked with the specific model version used (`_models` metadata), allowing researchers to track which generation of AI produced a specific insight.
+*   **Local-First Persistence**: To maintain data sovereignty and privacy, all analysis results are serialized and stored locally in a `researchlens_data.json` file via Electron's IPC (Inter-Process Communication) layer.
+No document data is stored on external servers beyond the transient processing window of the API call.

 ## 🚀 Features

 - **📄 Automated PDF Analysis**: Drag and drop research papers to automatically extract metadata (Title, Authors, Publication Year, DOI, Article Type).